dart-lang/site-www/src/codelabs/async-await/index.md

   print('Awaiting user order...');
 {% endprettify %}

-Notice that the timing of the output shifts now that the `print("Awaiting user order")` statement appears after the first `await` keyword in `createOrderMessage()`.
+Notice that the timing of the output shifts, now that the `print('Awaiting user order')` statement appears after the first `await` keyword in `createOrderMessage()`.

-## Exercise: Practice using async and await
+### Exercise: Practice using async and await

 The following exercise is a failing unit test that contains partially completed code snippets.
 Your task is to complete the exercise by writing code to make the